kj-9/tera-cli/README.md

 # tera-cli

-Simple cli tool to render tera templates.
+Simple cli tool to render [tera](https://github.com/Keats/tera) templates.

+tera is a Jinja2 like template engine written in Rust.

 ## Usage